 Tuition Setting Process

-The Executive Team determines proposed tuition rates for the upcoming academic year.
-These proposed tuition rates are presented to the Student Government Association for comment.
+The President's Cabinet determines proposed tuition rates for the upcoming academic year.
+These proposed tuition rates are discussed with Student Government Association for comment.
 Once SGA comments are taken into consideration, a final tuition rate schedule is proposed to the Board of Regents.
 The Board of Regents approves the final tuition rate schedule that is submitted to the Kentucky Council for Postsecondary Education.
-The Kentucky Council for Postsecondary Education approved the final tuition rates for the university.
+The Kentucky Council for Postsecondary Education approves the final tuition rates for the university.

 Budget Request / Reallocation Planning

 The Annual Budget Process provides for institutional consideration of: proposed reallocation of current base budgets within and/or between units under a major area; proposed reallocation of current base budgets between major areas; proposed new or amended revenue sources; proposed expansion or reduction of existing programs or services; and proposed new initiatives, programs, or services; and proposals for nonrecurring expenditures for the budget year.
 Any such proposal is expected to demonstrate and document its relationship to the university's strategic direction and priorities.

 Presentation to the Campus Community and Board of Regents

 All budget decision making occurs within a broad context of statewide higher education issues and priorities, university strategic directions and priorities, continuing institutional commitments, and constituent concerns.
 One or more forums are anticipated with the campus community focusing on institutional directions and resource issues impacting the current fiscal year budget.
 Finally, it is anticipated that the CFO will present the annual budget recommendation to the Board of Regents for approval at the May or May board meeting.